coq/platform/doc/README_2021.09.0_8.13.md

 release of Coq Platform.
 The main point of the extended level is advertisement: useres are important to bring a development from a beta to a release state.

+The interactive installation script explicitly asks if you want to install these packages.
+The macOS and snap installation bundles always include these packages.
+The Windows installer also includes them, and they are selected by default.

 The **extended level** contains the following packages:

 <details>